telefonicaid/fiware-keystone-spassword/README.md

 # Keystone SPASSWORD extension
-Keystone SPASSWORD is an OpenStack Keystone extension that enables some extra security checks over user passwords, as force the usage of strong passwords, expiration time for a password, number of bad login attempts before user account became blocked, a recover procedure password and so on.
+Keystone SPASSWORD is an OpenStack Keystone extension that enables some extra security checks over user passwords, as force the usage of strong passwords, expiration time for a password, number of bad login attempts before user account became temporarily blocked, a recover procedure password and so on.